ccmucdenver/ccm-docs/docs/clusters_guide.md

 #### Single-core job

-This script will be sufficient for most jobs, such as those you code yourself which do not use multiprocessing.
+This script will be sufficient for many jobs, such as those you code yourself which do not use multiprocessing.

      #!/bin/bash
      # A simple single core job template